S-E-N-S-O-H-A-M/32-bit-MIPS-based-RISC-processor/README.md

 # 32-bit-MIPS-based-RISC-processor
 ## Intoduction
-Microprocessors and Microcontrollers have been designed around two philosophies: Complex Instruction Set Computer (CISC) and Reduced Instruction Set Computer (RISC).
-The CISC concept is an approach to the Instruction Set Architecture (ISA) design that emphasizes doing more with each instruction using a wide variety of addressing modes, variable number of operands in various locations in its Instruction Set.
-As a result, the instructions are of widely varying lengths and execution times thus demanding a very complex Control Unit, which occupies a large real estate on chip.
-On the other hand, the RISC Processor have reduced number of Instructions, fixed instruction length, more generalpurpose registers, load-store architecture and simplified addressing modes which makes individual instructions execute faster, achieve a net gain in performance and an overall simpler design with less silicon consumption as compared to CISC.
-The above features make the RISC design ideally suited to participate in a powerful trend in the embedded Processor market - the "system-on-a-chip".
-The most common RISC microprocessors are ARM, SP ARC, MIPS and IBM's PowerPC.
-There are number of semiconductor companies implementing RISC processor on "system on chip" such as Atmel A VR, Micro Blaze which are widely used for embedded & DSP applications.
 MIPS processor design is based on the RISC design principle that emphasizes on load/store architecture.
 Due to the difference in time taken to access a register as compared to